GoldenAether/The-Cosmos-Project/README.md

 This build is recommended for developers and testers Please report any bugs that are found

-# Thank You to windnedr for letting use the origanal  Harmony code and for extra coding help
+<strong>Thank You to windnedr for letting use the origanal  Harmony code and for extra coding help</strong>

 # -The Cosmos Project by Aether